OpenDSA/OpenDSA/RST/en/PIFLA/NonRegular.rst

      defining this using a regular expression.
    * Now define
      :math:`L_3 = L_1 \backslash L_2 = \{a^nb^na^p\ |\ 0 \le p \le n, n > 0\}`.
-     This is using the right closure operation, which we know is closed for regular languages.
+     This is using the right quotient operation, which we know is closed for regular languages.
      In this case, we are just trimming some number of a's from the end of :math:`L_1`.